-2017 will be better than you think, with Asia leading the way Bookmark has been added
+2017 will be better than you think, with Asia leading the way has been saved

 2017 will be better than you think, with Asia leading the way